Last week I was lucky enough to travel to Bansko Bulgaria for a ski trip with some friends.

 There are a lot of stray dogs wandering the streets and the ski resort.
 Please be cautious!

 When googling vegan places to eat, not a lot of options come up.
 Unless you want grilled meats and chips, it will be difficult to spot anything vegan walking down Pirin street.

-I googled, used various blog posts, as well as the happy cow app and this is what I found:
+I googled, and used various blog posts, as well as the happy cow app and this is what I found:

-From the vegan menu we ordered; Margherita pizza with vegan mozzarella, vegan pasta pesto, Garlic bread with vegan mozzarella and a Vegetable bochurmoz.
+From the vegan menu, we ordered; Margherita pizza with vegan mozzarella, vegan pasta pesto, Garlic bread with vegan mozzarella and a Vegetable bochurmoz.